55+ Fun And Entertaining Self Isolation Activities

 - Do some yoga with an app or a YouTube video

-Finally in this isolation, it’s important to stay connected to the people you love and the world outside.
-Thankfully the modern technology allows for creating connections even when you’re so far away.
+Finally, in this isolation, staying connected to the people you love and the world outside is important.
+Thankfully modern technology allows for creating connections even when you’re so far away.

 Here are a few ideas you might consider:

 - Call the loved ones

 - Use facetime to video chat

 - Create a virtual book club and discuss what you read in chats

 - Have lunch with your friends – stay at home and connect with them during lunchtime via Zoom or other services like that, so you can all eat and chat together